These small fish tank heaters are good for tanks with a volume of up to 10 gallons.

 - Only turn an aquarium heater on once it has been placed into the water

-- Get a covered fish tank, or make a cover for your tank to help trap the heat in – it can be hard to reach and maintain temperature with an open tank
+- Get a covered fish tank, or make a cover for your tank to help trap the heat in – it’s hard to reach and maintain temperature with an open tank

 - If you need to remove a heater from the water, switch it off and let it cool for a while before removing it from the water